MisterGrimalkin/oschii/README.md

 If `pulseLength` is specified, the output will be set to `onState` for `pulseLength` milliseconds and then return to the opposite state.
 Pulse is disabled if `toggle` is `true` because that would get silly.

+If `initialState` is specified, Oschii will initialize the output pin to that state when config loads.

 ##### Pulse Width Modulation